-Items included in the financial statements of each of the Group's entities are presented in EUR using the currency of the primary economic environment in which the entity operates ('the functional currency').
+Items included in the financial statements of the Group are presented in EUR using the currency of the primary economic environment in which the entity operates ('the functional currency').
 The consolidated financial statements are presented in thousands of Euro (thousand EUR) which is the functional and presentation currency of each group entity except for SSE-CZ, s.r.o., whose functional currency is Czech Koruna (CZK).